The Crime Doctor's Diary

 The Crime Doctor's Diary is a 1949 American mystery film directed by Seymour Friedman and starring Warner Baxter, Stephen Dunne and Lois Maxwell.
 It is the last of the Crime Doctor series of films made by Columbia Pictures.

 Plot

+The Crime Doctor faces his greatest challenge yet.

+The psychiatrist/sleuth (Warner Baxter) helps a parolee (Stephen Dunne) framed for arson, now up for murder.